So what the heck is the Cash Tracking System?

 I’m writing this blog post so you can give yourself the quick details on this program without having to invest an entire hour of your time to get the information.

 The first thing you’ll see in this presentation is an explanation of basic wealth creation principles.
 IE. Rich people invest in “ASSETS” that produce income.
-They also try to keep expenses from Liabilities low by eliminating stupid purchases like cars, boats and other stuff purchased with credit.
-It’s in this way that rich people are able to compound their results by reinvesting their cash flow into more income producing assets.
+They also try to keep expenses from Liabilities low by eliminating purchases like cars, boats and other stuff purchased with credit.
+It’s in this way that rich people are able to compound their results by reinvesting their cash flow into more income

 You’ll also be given a basic introduction to how rich people use leverage to create wealth.